Ministry of Health Research Seed Grant Program

 Participating researchers will have the opportunity to:

-• Receive up to $50,000 from their institution to carry out a research project over 12 months that responds to a Ministry of Health research question
+• Receive funding from their institution to carry out a research project over 12 months that responds to a Ministry of Health research question

 • Work directly with Ministry of Health staff to learn more about their specific research interests and how resulting evidence will be used